michaeldayreads/reference/vim.md

 V               whole lines
 Ctrl-v          rectangular blocks

-use `v` to enter visual mode, then use navigation keys to select text, which you may then `d` or `y`.
+use `v` to enter visual mode, then use navigation keys to select text, which you may then `d` to cut or `y` to copy.

 This is a simple way to indent text: